 - Act as an issuing and paying agent for U.S. Savings Bonds and Savings Notes

-When considering the information above, remember that employers only need to fill out the EEO-1 form if their organization is operated within the U.S.
+When considering the information above, remember that only employers with organizations operating within the U.S. must fill out the EEO-1 form.

 Information to include on your EEO-1 form

 EEO-1 reports must include information from a demographic workforce snapshot pay period, which is any pay period from October through December of the current year.
-Only part-time and full-time employees that are on the payroll count when determining employees for the period.
+Only part-time and full-time employees on payroll count when determining employees for the period.

-- Number of reports being filed by the company
+- The number of reports that the company will file

 - Company information